ucsb-cs-transfer-resources/ucsb-cs-transfer-resources.github.io/_topics/csil.md

 So, if you are working on a program on your own machine, that's fine--but make sure before you turn it in, you test it on CSIL.

-# Linux Environments on Windows

-* "Git for Windows" gives you a bash shell with a bunch of the normal Unix commands
-* Ubuntu Windows Subsystem may be a thing on your system
-* Cygwin is an option
-* Maybe you could run Linux in a virtual machine or Docker container?

-# MobaXTerm

-TBD